Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or an item that is being separated, will call for a survey to situate the brand-new corners as well as lot lines in Illinois, which need to be completely noted so they will never come to be lost.
+Land that has never ever been exactly checked, or a piece that is being divided, will require a study to find the brand-new edges as well as great deal lines in Illinois, which should be permanently noted so they will certainly never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.